 Our ‘Manhattan’ scarf starred in a group textile design exhibition ‘Textile Visionaries of Modern Art’ curated by Gray MCA in Mayfair, alongside designs by Picasso, Barbara Hepworth, Ben Nicholson and contemporaries such as Vivienne Westwood and Cressida Bell.

 We have recently collaborated with curators Artwise and Bonhams, Bond Street, to create a large special edition silk square ‘Breaking Free’.
-Two colour ways were also framed to great effect for the Cure3 group exhibition of international artists, followed by a sale to raise funds for The Cure Parkinson’s Trust.
+Two silk colour ways were also framed to great effect for the Cure3 group exhibition of international artists, followed by a sale to raise funds for Cure Parkinson’s.

-This wonderful scarf is available in our online shop and at Fenwick, Bond Street.
-(All profits donated to The Cure Parkinson’s Trust).
+This wonderful scarf is available in our online shop and via Cure Parkinson's.
+(All profits donated to Cure Parkinson's.)